demidovitchrusso/create-report-with-jsreport-report/README.md

 create reports using the <b><a href="https://jsreport.net/">jsreport</a></b> platform, removing a reliance on the tools namely <b>crystal report</b>, <b>jasper report</b>, and more.

-<b>Note:</b> jsreport is an open source server running cross-platform server
+<b>Note:</b> jsreport is an open source server running cross-platform server.

 </br>
 </br>